 - Open the Videos page.

-- Locate the Text Tracks section and click Edit or double-click in the section.
+- Click or double-click in the Text Tracks section.

-- Select if the text track file will be uploaded or hosted on an external URL.
+- Select if the text track file will be uploaded to Campaign or hosted on an external URL.

 - Remote URL - Enter the public URL where the text track file resides.
 The URL must be less than 250 characters.
 Captions will be loaded from the remote URL.

-- The Language field should contain the two-letter language code that specifies the language of the track text data.
+- Select the Language of the track text data.

 - Enter the appropriate Label for the caption file.
 The label is displayed inside player and allows the viewer to select a language.
-If no label is supplied, the language code is displayed.
+If no label is supplied, the value specified for language is displayed.

 - Select the Kind of text track.
 Options include: